 Objective How?
 Success Criteria To continue to improve attendance, particularly of Pupil Premium and SEND children (with allowance for absence caused by the pandemic) Rigorous monitoring, follow- up and support from the Inclusion TA.
 Attendance of all groups to be 95-96%.
-To ensure that disadvantaged pupils have quality access to remote learning if isolating Gov laptops in school and set up for IT technicians Agreement in place for parents to sign whilst using the laptop Any gaps between disadvantaged and their peers don't widen when isolating Pupils fully access remote learning
+To continue to reduce the gaps in reading caused by the global pandemic and school closures.
+Use of Gov catch up funding (see strategy) End of year outcomes are in line with national 2019 data